This is a carousel with zoom. Use the thumbnails to navigate, or jump to a slide. Use the zoom button to zoom into a image.

 White Wine from France - SW France (excl.
 Bordeaux)

-Late-harvested sweet white made from the local petit manseng grape variety of south-west France.
-This is honeyed and rich with tropical fruit flavours yet tinglingly fresh.
+Late-harvested sweet white made from the local petit manseng grape variety.
+This is honeyed and rich with tropical-fruit flavours yet tinglingly fresh.

 - White Wine